 Communication Between Innate and Adaptive Immune Systems

 The adaptive immune system requires members of the innate system, such as DCs, to present antigens in order to launch and direct its responses.
 DCs, in particular, form a bridge between the innate and adaptive immune systems by conveying several signals which regulate and direct the adaptive immune response.
-The interaction between the two systems is not one-sided, as hagocytes and other cells of the innate system recognize, through their FC receptors, antibodies bound to pathogens that enable the phagocytes and other mature cells of myeloid progeny to identify and destroy pathogens more efficiently.
-As a result, these activated phagocytes support T cell responses.
+The interaction between the two systems is not one-sided, as phagocytes and other cells of the innate system recognize, through their FC receptors, antibodies bound to pathogens that enable the phagocytes and other mature cells of myeloid progeny to identify and destroy pathogens more efficiently.
+As a result, these activated phagocytes support T-cell responses.

 Thus, the two arms of the immune system work together via cellular cross-talk and chemical signals in the form of cytokines and other secreted molecules in order to provide the most efficient protection for the body.

 - Brubaker, Sky , et al. “Innate immune pattern recognition: a cell biological perspective.”
 Annual review of immunology 33 (2015): 257-290.

 - Clark, Rachael, and Thomas Kupper.
 “Old meets new: the interaction between innate and adaptive immunity” Journal of Investigative Dermatology 4 (2005): 629-637.

 - Cruvinel, Wilson de Melo, et “Immune system: Part I. Fundamentals of innate immunity with emphasis on molecular and cellular mechanisms of inﬂammatory response.”
 Revista brasileira de reumatologia 50.4 (2010): 434-447.